Another primary defense mechanism is projection. Introjection and projective identification will

 Introjection involves misunderstanding that what is coming from

-others.
+identifying with important others.
 Children take in attitudes of teachers, heros, and significant people in their lives.
-Many long to be

-like mommy and daddy.
+Many long to be like mommy and daddy.
 In its extreme forms, is very destructive.
-The most notorious form in psychoanalytic literature
+The most notorious form in psychoanalytic

-and more powerful.
-The victim in effect, becomes one with the aggressor.
-Another maladaptive situation occurs
+less helpless and more powerful.
+The victim in effect, becomes one with the aggressor and begins to behave as an aggressor,

-when one is unable to move past a death due to a deep attachment to the departed.
-The result is sometimes permenant
+Another maladaptive situation occurs when one is unable to move past a death due to a deep attachment to

-depression as the person feels diminished as if part of the self has died.
-(An example from literature would be Mary
+the departed.
+The result is sometimes permenant depression as the person feels diminished as if part of the self has

-on the mistakes of their child as a reflection of their own lack of competency.
-This also implies boundary distortion.
+Another example would be the case of a parent taking on the mistakes of their child as a reflection of their own lack of competency,

 Projective identification is a process where projecton and introjection